By allowing ads to appear on this site, you support the local businesses who, in turn, support great journalism.

 The company has promised to provide hundreds of local jobs paying $90,000, and proponents say the U.S. needs to produce its own sources of nickel, considered a mineral vital to U.S. national security due to its use in electronics and defense technology.
 Most of the world’s nickel is currently mined overseas.

-Apart from concerns over environmental and public safety, some who spoke at Tuesday’s meeting were skeptical of Westwin’s ability to do what the company is promising to do.
-They pointed to reports of lawsuits involving Westwin, which is threatening to sue Bryan County and Commission Chairman Carter Infinger for defamation.
+Apart from concerns over environmental and public health issues — including transportation of hazardous materials and what would happen in the event of a hurricane or other disaster -- some who spoke at Tuesday’s meeting were skeptical of Westwin’s ability to do what the company is promising to do.
+They referenced various media reports of lawsuits involving the company, which is threatening to sue Bryan County and Commission Chairman Carter Infinger for defamation.

-One woman, Amber Pindell, told city council members Tuesday that the four-year-old company has mostly been involved in legal battles over a proposed refinery in Lawton, Okla. – a project that has since been abandoned – and added, “I wouldn’t want to date someone who’s been in three divorces in four years.”
+One woman, Amber Pindell, told city council members Tuesday that the four-year-old company has been involved in legal battles over the company’s refinery in Lawton, Okla. – a project that has since been abandoned – and added, “I wouldn’t want to date someone who’s been through three divorces in four years.”

 In other business: